Quadrifolium/OriginalPlanOnWeibo/_posts/FANG Xiang-rui/2017-08-26-fang-xiang-rui.md

   <a href="http://weibo.com/6117583008/FiWcBB1vn">2017-08-26 23:23</a>
 </div>

-I heard that *Reply, the Growth* (长大请回答) today … Now I decide to sing a song to someone … Good night. 😴 [❏ Link](http://changba.com/s/piQpmmtpC7oadytJnqNX_w)
+I heard that *Reply, the Growth* (长大请回答) today … Now I decide to sing a song to someone … Good night. 😴 [▷ Silence - YiAnMusicClub-RealFang - Changba](http://changba.com/s/piQpmmtpC7oadytJnqNX_w)

 <!-- more -->